Can I get flexible tickets on flights to Agadir during the pandemic?

 The Agadir – Al Massira Airport (AGA) serves the city of Agadir.
 This international airport handles all the air traffic of the southern regions of Morocco.
 In 2017, Al Massira Airport was host to 1.5 million passengers, mostly coming from Europe.
 The airport plays a vital role in the tourism industry of the region.
 The airport is further inland, away from the white coast of Agadir.
 The journey from the airport to a hotel on the beach is about 30 kilometres long, which pans out to be a 40-minute ride by car.

-What are the entry requirements to Agadir for British travellers?
+What are the entry requirements for UK nationals in Agadir?

 What are the major landmarks in Agadir?

 Agadir is a multilingual and multicultural city of Morocco.
 The city is located in the south of the country, right where the tail of Atlas Mountain ranges and the River Souss converge to fall into the sea.
 Agadir is also among the few urban centres in Morocco where the majority of people speak Tashelhit instead of Arabic as Lingua Franca.
 The city’s economy mainly relies on tourism and fisheries.

 - The Souss-Massa National Park resides right on the other side of the Souss River, south of the city.
 The national park is over 33,000 hectares in area and is a protected conservation site for many bird species.
 These include the Northern Bald Ibis and Marbled Ducks that are considered endangered.
 These birds breed on the coastal rocky cliff, in small cave and cracks where it is hard for any predator to disturb their nests.
 Apart from these birds, the Park is a sanctuary for animals like the Addax, Scimitar Oryx, Dama Gazelle and Dorcas Gazelle.